Skip to content

 When was Meet the Beatles! released in the United States?

-Why did Capitol Records remove five cover songs from Meet the Beatles? instead of including them?
+Why did Capitol Records drop the cover songs from Meet the Beatles?

-How many copies of Meet the Beatles! sold by the end of 1964?
+How many copies did Meet the Beatles! sell?